5 Frugal Habits of Mark Cuban, Suze Orman and Other Money Experts That Save Money

 Let’s dive into how much you can really save utilizing the frugal habits of Mark Cuban, Suze Orman and other money experts.

-Eliminating Morning Coffee
+1. Eliminating Your Morning Coffee Run

 Do you religiously stop by and grab a coffee on your way to work every morning?
 Suze Orman might argue eliminating the expense is one simple way to save hundreds annually.

-House Hacking
+2. House Hacking

 House hacking, also known as living with a roommate or multiple roommates, is a money-saving strategy that cuts down one of your most significant expenses — housing.
 Financial experts like Dave Ramsey have addressed this in the past, but can it really save you much money?

-Coupon Cutting
+3. Coupon Cutting

-Buying in Bulk
+4. Buying in Bulk

 Bulk stores like Costco and Sam’s Club can seem like a waste of money, especially if you have a smaller family.
 However, financial expert Mark Cuban still considers it a great way to invest your money wisely.

-Taking On a Side Hustle
+5. Taking On a Side Hustle

 Money experts are constantly talking about starting a side hustle to earn extra income.
 Is the time spent really worth it?
-The average side hustler makes an average of $1,122 each month, according to Side Hustle Nation.
+The average side hustler makes an average of $1,122 a month, according to Side Hustle Nation.
 This adds up to $13,464 per year.
 Although starting a side hustle can take time, the extra cash each month might make it worth it.

 The Bottom Line